 Returning to the Talbott vs. Hustwit case, Justice Sills challenged the historical basis for treating a guarantee as a separate contract and called for legislative consideration.
 In today’s financial crisis our politicians are rushing to pass any legislation that credits them with protecting consumers.
 It is quite possible that guarantees may, under certain circumstances, be construed as an end-run around some consumer protection, so do not be surprised if we see some successful challenges to guarantees.

 This article written and © Peter N. Brewer, Esq.

-Peter Brewer is an active member of CMA and an occasional speaker, and is the grand poobah of The Law Offices of Peter N. Brewer.
+Peter Brewer is an active member of CMA and an occasional speaker, and is the grand poobah of Brewer Offord & Pedersen LLP.
 The firm serves the legal needs of homeowners, real estate and mortgage brokers and agents, property managers, loan servicers, title companies, developers, investors, other real estate professionals and their clients.